 Ray appeared in 1st District Court Tuesday morning for a pretrial conference.
-He pleaded guilty an amended count of attempted rape, a first-degree felony; and sexual battery, a class A misdemeanor.
+He was previously charged with one count of rape, one count of object rape and five counts of forcible sodomy, all first-degree felonies.

-According to a police report, officers began investigating Ray after one of the victims reported being raped to officers.
-The woman, who is an acquaintance of the defendant, reported the crime occurred around September 2016, when Ray would have been around 20-years-old.
+According to a police report, officers began investigating Ray after one of the alleged victims reported being raped to officers.
+The woman, who is an acquaintance of the suspect, claimed the crime occurred around September 2016, when Ray would have been around 20-years-old.
 She described that there was physical abuse during sexual and non-sexual moments in their relationship.
 She also claimed that he raped her multiple times while she told him “no” and cried.

 Through the course of the investigation, detectives learned of a separate incident involving another woman.
 She described incidents where she was held down and sodomized around seven years ago, when she was a teenager and he would have been around 16-years-old.
 The second alleged victim was also an acquaintance.

 Officers interviewed Ray, who originally claimed his relationship with both women was always consensual.
-However, he later admitted that during times of sexual activity he was unable to control his sexual urges.
+He later admitted that during times of sexual activity he was unable to control his sexual urges.